ruby-grape/grape/README.md

 end

 describe Twitter::API do
-  describe "GET /api/statuses/:id" do
+  context 'GET /api/statuses/:id' do
-    it "returns a status by id" do status = Status.create!
+    it 'returns a status by id' do status = Status.create!
       get "/api/statuses/#{status.id}"
       expect_json(status.as_json)